PoisonAlien/somaticfreq/README.md

-## somaticfreq: Knowledge based genotyping of targetted somatic variants from BAM file
+## somaticfreq: knowledge based genotyping of targetted somatic variants from tumor BAM file

-`somaticfreq` allows rapid (kind of) genotyping known somatic variants from BAM files.
+`somaticfreq` allows rapid genotyping (kind of) known somatic variants from BAM files.
 This facilitates to get a quick overlook of known somatic hot-spots in a matter of minutes, without spending hours on variant calling and annotation.
-In simple words, it fetches nucleotide frequencies of known somatic hotspots and prioritizes based on allele frequency.
+In simple words, it fetches nucleotide frequencies of known somatic hotspots and prioritizes them based on allele frequency.
 Output includes a browsable/sharable HTML report of candidate variants.
 See below for data sources.

 ### Installation: